12min

 For example, the prideful – the good prideful – are cleansed from their sins by carrying huge weights on their back, as opposed to just waiting for time to pass.

-Because of their weights, they are unable to see the beautiful sculptures around, all of which are representations of humility.
+Because of their weight, they are unable to see the beautiful sculptures around them, all of which are representations of humility.

 Hey, shouldn’t it be the other way around?